 Laurie E. Cutting, Ph.D., is the Patricia and Rodes Hart Professor of Special Education, Psychology and Human Development, Radiology, and Pediatrics at Vanderbilt University.
 She is also Associate Director of the Vanderbilt Kennedy Center, a member of the Vanderbilt Brain Institute, and a Senior Scientist at Haskins Laboratories.
 She has authored or co-authored over 100 publications focusing on reading, and reading disabilities.
 She is the recipient of numerous awards including the prestigious NIH Method to Extend Research in Time (MERIT) Award.

 Freddy Hiebert, PhD

-Elfrieda “Freddy” Hiebert (Ph.D., University of Wisconsin) has had a long career as a literacy educator, first as a teacher’s aide and teacher of primary-level students in California and, subsequently, as a teacher educator and tenured professor.
+Elfrieda “Freddy” Hiebert has had a long career as a literacy educator, first as a teacher’s aide and teacher of primary-level students in California and, subsequently, as a teacher educator and tenured professor.
 Her research, which addresses how fluency, vocabulary, and knowledge can be fostered through appropriate texts, has been published in numerous scholarly journals and books.
-Dr. Hiebert has authored over 100 peer-reviewed journal articles, developed/consulted on several reading curricula for companies such as Scholastic and Pearson, and advised ten state education agencies on how to structure early reading programs.
-Dr. Hiebert’s contributions to research and practice have been recognized through awards such as the American Educational Research Association’s Research to Practice award (2013).
+Dr. Hiebert has authored over 100 papers, developed/consulted on several reading curricula for companies such as Scholastic and Pearson, and advised several state education agencies on how to structure early reading programs.

 Tim Odegard, PhD